robin48gx/TH7/README.md

 micro-volts figure (typically < -7000) which is out of range for most thermocouples and out of the range that most temperature readings would ever require (its below abs zero for a k type for instance).
-This means open thermocouples can be eror flagged (as has been implemented in the pyhton `k` type thermocouple in this repo).
+This means open thermocouples can be error flagged (as has been implemented for the python `k` type thermocouple in this repo).